jaymineh/P14_CICD_PIPELINE_WITH_ARTIFACTORY_AND_SONAR/project.md

 - Run the Jenkins job.
 Confirm that ansible runs against all hosts.
 ![Ansible Run]

-*I was having this error `fatal: [10.0.12.51]: FAILED! => {"ansible_facts": {}, "changed": false, "failed_modules": {"ansible.legacy.setup": {"failed": true, "module_stderr": "Shared connection to 10.0.12.51 closed.\r\n", "module_stdout": "\r\n/bin/sh: 1: /usr/bin/python: not found\r\n", "msg": "The module failed to execute correctly, you probably need to set the interpreter.\nSee stdout/stderr for the exact error", "rc": 127}}, "msg": "The following modules failed to execute: ansible.legacy.setup\n"}` o the database server saying that python couldn't be found.
+*I was having this error `fatal: [10.0.12.51]: FAILED! => {"ansible_facts": {}, "changed": false, "failed_modules": {"ansible.legacy.setup": {"failed": true, "module_stderr": "Shared connection to 10.0.12.51 closed.\r\n", "module_stdout": "\r\n/bin/sh: 1: /usr/bin/python: not found\r\n", "msg": "The module failed to execute correctly, you probably need to set the interpreter.\nSee stdout/stderr for the exact error", "rc": 127}}, "msg": "The following modules failed to execute: ansible.legacy.setup\n"}` on the database server saying that python couldn't be found.
 Despite trying reinstalling the exact python version needed and declaring the path, the issue persisted.
 However the issue went away when I created a new database based on RHEL as this one with the error was based on Ubuntu*

 ***Things To Note***
 ---